Home Lower Mainland Paintball Facilities

 Who is Paintballing for?

 Not surprisingly, the typical paintball enthusiast is male, although lots of women also participate.
 Paintballing can be a “ball” to do with a group of friends, and children as young as 10 to 12 years of age can participate at most venues.
-For some odd reason the sport doesn’t attract a lot of seniors, or even people over 50, nor people on tight budgets.
-It’s pretty much a young male thing to do, although lots of women play it too.
+The sport doesn’t attract as many seniors, or even people over 50, nor people on tight budgets.
+It’s more of a young person activity for the most part.

 How Much does Paintballing Cost?

-Depending on the venue, how trigger happy you get and the speed you blast out the ammunition, expect a day of paintballing to cost you between $50 and over $100.
-There is usually an admission cost that includes some equipment.
+Depending on the venue, how trigger happy you get and the speed you blast out the ammunition, expect a day of paintballing to cost you between $50 to $100 or more.
+There’s usually an admission cost that includes some equipment.

 Paintball Games